gunturajip/ngitung/src/content/blog/customizing-astropaper-theme-color-schemes.md

   of AstroPaper theme.
 ---

-This post will explain how you can enable/disable light & dark mode for the website.
+This study will explain how you can enable/disable light & dark mode for the website.
 Moreover, you'll learn how you can customize color schemes of the entire website.

 ## Table of contents